ds3002/course/practice/12-nosql-database/README.md

 **Setup**

 This course will be using MongoDB Atlas, a cloud-based Mongo service, for hands-on exercises.
-Follow the instructions in the How To video for setup.
-I recommend using a Google account when creating your [Atlas MongoDB Cluster](https://www.mongodb.com/cloud/atlas/register).
+Follow the instructions in the [**How To video**](https://www.youtube.com/watch?v=5-tIfDCb-T4) for setup.
+I recommend using a Google account when creating your [**Atlas MongoDB Cluster**](https://www.mongodb.com/cloud/atlas/register).

 [![Create MongoDB Atlas Account](https://nmagee.github.io/ds3002/images/google-signup.png)](https://account.mongodb.com/account/sso/google?signupSource=&referer=null)

 **Connect**

 The DS3002 course container contains the `mongo` shell application.
 From MongoDB Atlas, click on the CONNECT button of your cluster and select "Connect with the Mongo shell."
-This will give you a command something like this:
+This will give you a connection string:

 ```
 mongo "mongodb+srv://cluster0.pguxs.mongodb.net/myFirstDatabase" --username <username>
 ```

+Customize the command slightly:

 - Remove `myFirstDatabase` from the connection string.
 - Replace `<username>` with the user you created.

-You will be prompted for your password and should end up with a prompt like this:
+You will be prompted for your password and should then gain a prompt:

 ```
 root@a18a980325ad:/workspaces/course# mongo "mongodb+srv://cluster0.pguxs.mongodb.net" --username mongo